 Deferred finance costs of \$859 were incurred in 2017 to complete the second amended and restated credit agreement.
 These fees were amortized to finance costs on a straight line basis over the five year term of the second amended and restated credit agreement until March 17, 2020 when the third amended and restated credit agreement was signed.
 At that time, the unamortized deferred financing costs of \$415 were recorded as finance costs.
 Financing costs of \$1,841 incurred during 2020 to complete the third amended and restated credit agreement have been deferred.
-These fees are amortized to finance costs on a straight line basis over the five year term of the third amended and restated credit agreement agreement have been deferred.
+These fees are amortized to finance costs on a straight line basis over the five year term of the third amended and restated credit agreement and over the seven year term for fees incurred related to Term Loan A. The unamortized deferred financing costs of \$1,738 have been netted against the debt drawn as at September 30, 2020.